 Squeeze and ring out the water with your hands, removing as much water as you can before step five.

-Step five and six are optional but are highly suggested as they will help your clothing dry alot faster.
+Step five and six are optional but are highly suggested as they will help your clothing dry much faster.
 Lay the wet garments in a single layer on a bath towel.
-A travel towel works great for this.
+A travel towel like this one works great for this!

 Roll the garment up in the towel, squeezing out the excess water as you go.
-For thicker garments walking back and forth on the rolled towel works well, eliminating dripping on step seven.
+For thicker garments, walking back and forth on the rolled towel works well, eliminating dripping in step seven.

 - Keep humidity in mind, garments will take longer to dry in jungles and rain forests than in deserts.
 Keep an eye out for sunny spots to ensure clothing gets as dry as possible but even “quick dry travel clothing” can feel moist on the skin in this climate.